IT Is Shifting to a Business Value Focus

 Software delivery organizations have a value stream per product, application or service.

-Thinking in value streams also helps zoom out of the details and take a macro look at business processes in order to identify strategic ways to improve them.
+Thinking in value streams helps zoom out of the details and take a macro look at business processes in order to identify strategic ways to improve them.
 Value stream thinkers ask: How can we provide greater and greater value to our customers—through innovation—while eliminating delays, improving quality and reducing cost, labor and employee frustration?

 Macro business process of software delivery illustrated in a value stream map